The Curriculum at the Federation of Liss Infant and Junior Schools

 We aim to help children develop a love of learning and to see themselves as ‘lifelong learners’.

-Our curriculum model is recursive, building upon children's experiences, skills and knowledge.
-We aim to develop the children’s intellectual, emotional, social, spiritual and physical skills and attitudes.
+It is our moral imperative to get curriculum design right and our curriculum is designed to provide a broad and balanced education that meets the needs of all children; ensuring that all develop cultural capital through appropriately sequenced subject matter content.
+We develop our children’s intellectual, emotional, social, spiritual and physical knowledge, skills and attitudes.
 Building Learning Power is used to encourage resilience and to support the children in developing high expectations of themselves.

-We would like all of our children to be curious, resilient, well-prepared for the next stage of their education and leave our schools equipped with skills for life.
+We support our children to be curious, resilient, independent, well-prepared for the next stage of their education and ensure that they leave our schools equipped for life in modern Britain.

 The National Curriculum